phemmyblaze/phemmyblaze/README.md

 ### You there? <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px">
 Frontend Engineer with rock-solid experience in building interactive website with Html and css.
-I author meaningful technical content, occassionally ✍🏽.
+I author meaningful technical content, write occassionally ✍🏽.

 Here are some ideas to get you started: